CtrlK

 Actionability

-Provides substantial code examples that are mostly executable, but many rely on undefined functions (e.g., calculate_accuracy, calculate_bertscore in the EvaluationSuite usage, check_groundedness, your_model, your_chain).
-The Quick Start example cannot actually run as-is due to missing implementations referenced by the Metric static methods.
+Provides substantial code examples that appear mostly executable, but many rely on undefined functions (e.g., calculate_accuracy, calculate_bertscore in the EvaluationSuite usage, check_groundedness, your_model, your_chain) making them not truly copy-paste ready.
+The Quick Start example cannot run without significant additional implementation.

 2 / 3